List of A-League Men seasons

 The A-League Men is the premier professional men's association football league in Australia.
-It is currently consists of twelve teams; ten based in Australia and one based in New Zealand.
+It is currently consists of twelve teams; eleven based in Australia and one based in New Zealand.
 The league has been contested since 2005, when it was founded as the A-League.
 In its most recent form, the league includes a 26-round regular season and an end-of-season finals series playoff tournament involving the highest-placed teams, culminating in the Grand Final match.
 The winning team of the Grand Final is crowned A-League champion, while the regular season winners are dubbed ‘premiers’.

 List of seasons

 The following is a list of all A-League seasons.
 It contains the number of teams, the number of regular season matches played, the premier, the champions, teams who have gained Asian qualification and the top scorer(s) in regular season matches—winner of the Golden Boot.